bentoml/BentoML/docs/source/use-cases/audio/whisperx.rst

 After the Service is ready, you can deploy the project to BentoCloud for better management and scalability.

-First, specify a configuration YAML file (``bentofile.yaml``) as below to define the build options for your application.
+First, specify a configuration YAML file (``bentofile.yaml``) to define the build options for your application.
 It is used for packaging your application into a Bento.
+Here is an example file in the project directory:

 .. code-block:: yaml
     :caption: `bentofile.yaml`

-    service: "service:BentoWhisperX"
+    service: "service:WhisperX"
     labels:
       owner: bentoml-team
       project: gallery
     include:
       - "*.py"
     python:
-      requirements_txt: "./requirements.txt" # Put the installed dependencies into a separate requirements.txt file
+      requirements_txt: "./requirements.txt"
     docker:
       system_packages:
         - ffmpeg